chaunceygao/ELDAtracking/README.md

 To easily evalue the different types of features, hog features are extracted at each patches, without using the acceleration manner.
 You can simiply change the feature type in 'ELDA_featureExtraction.m'.

+The bounding box results in our paper can be downloaded by : https://drive.google.com/file/d/0B5MAorWzbBMpTFBFS0QxcmVheG8/view?usp=sharing

 #   Cite
 @article{gao2016robust,
 title={Robust Visual Tracking Using Exemplar-based Detectors},